cdesgrange/cdesgrange.github.io/publications.md

 permalink: /publications/
 ---

-I currently have <b>two refereed publications (+ one recommended to publication) as first-author</b> and <b>fourteen as co-author</b>.
+I currently have <b>three refereed publications as first-author</b> and <b>fourteen as co-author</b>.

 Excepted one publication, all are in the field of Exoplanets and Disks.
-When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: cosmology and exoplanets.
-That is why my first publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
-However, <b>I focus now my research on the imaging of Exoplanets and Disks, from instrumentation to observation and characterization.</b>
+When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: exoplanets and cosmology.
+That is why my first-author publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
+However, <b>I now focus my research on the imaging of Exoplanets and Disks, from instrumentation to observation and characterization.</b>

 The full list of my peer-reviewed publications is available on ADS <a href="https://ui.adsabs.harvard.edu/public-libraries/KEgz9235Tk2LZEjG4jaJmw">here</a> and the list of not refereed publications <a href="https://ui.adsabs.harvard.edu/public-libraries/2iQXCqujSYaePuAXLA_rJQ">here</a>